linz/postgresql-tableversion/doc/table_version.md

 **Returns**

-Return if the revision was sucessfully completed.
-WIll return `false` if an revision has not been created.
+`true` or `false` if the revision was sucessfully completed.
+Will return `false` if an revision has not been created.

 **Notes**